Nazair Jones: 2018

-On January 16, 2018, the Seattle Seahawks announced their decision to fire defensive coordinator Kris Richard and hire their former linebacker coach Ken Norton Jr. to be Richard’s successor.
+On January 16, 2018, the Seahawks announced their decision to fire defensive coordinator Kris Richard and hire their former linebacker coach Ken Norton Jr. to be Richard's successor.
 During training camp, Jones competed to be a starting defensive tackle against Shamar Stephen after it was left vacant by the departure of Sheldon Richardson.
 Head coach Pete Carroll named Jones the fourth defensive tackle on the depth chart to begin the regular season, behind Jarran Reed, Tom Johnson, and Shamar Stephen.
-Jones was inactive as a healthy scratch for the Seattle Seahawks’ 27–24 loss at the Denver Broncos in their season-opener.
-Jones was also inactive, as a healthy scratch, for the Seahawks’ 33–31 loss to the Los Angeles Rams in Week 5.
+Jones was inactive as a healthy scratch for the Seahawks' 27–24 loss at the Denver Broncos in their season-opener.
+Jones was also inactive, as a healthy scratch, for the Seahawks' 33–31 loss to the Los Angeles Rams in Week 5.

 2019

 On August 27, 2019, Jones was placed on injured reserve with a knee injury.
 On May 4, 2020, Jones was released by the Seahawks.

 Jones had a tryout with the Chicago Bears on August 20, 2020.